KarazhanSucks/subsyncerr/README.md

 Create a small server or have the ability to connect a server on the side to output the log to be used in apps like NZB360 to view current status.

+Implement a temp file remover to prevent docker from increasing in ram usage when idle.